2023 Erovnuli Liga

-The 2023 Erovnuli Liga or Crystalbet Erovnuli Liga 2023 (formerly known as Umaglesi Liga) is the 35th season of top-tier football in Georgia.
-Dinamo Tbilisi are the defending champions.
+The 2023 Erovnuli Liga or Crystalbet Erovnuli Liga 2023 (formerly known as Umaglesi Liga) was the 35th season of top-tier football in Georgia.
+Dinamo Tbilisi were the defending champions.

 Teams and stadiums

 Changes

 Shukura Kobuleti and FC Samtredia were promoted from the 2022 Erovnuli Liga 2.
 Locomotive Tbilisi and Sioni Bolnisi have been relegated to 2023 Erovnuli Liga 2.